 - Posse A group of shooters scheduled to shoot through all stages together during the course of a match. - Match Director is in charge of the overall match and is required to ensure qualified officials are in place in all competition areas.
-The Match Director is typically the stage writer/designer of the match. - Range Master is in charge of and oversees all stages and ensures qualified officials are in place on all stages.
-He or she reviews all stages and ensures they are designed and constructed to operate in a safe manner for both competitors and officials. - Posse Marshal/Deputy Posse Marshal is in charge of a posse and is required to ensure all posse positions are manned to safely and efficiently run the posse through each course of fire, ensuring all rules and regulations are followed. - Chief Range Officer/Timer Operator (CRO/TO) is the Chief Range Officer (CRO) for the stage and is in charge of the firing line as long as he/she is running the timer, and has the primary objective to safely assist the shooter through the course of fire. - Spotters/Counters have the responsibility to count shots and misses and to verify targets were engaged in the correct order for the required number of shots.
-A minimum of three spotters are required majority 2/3 breaks any ties in regards to misses.
+The Match Director is typically the stage writer/designer of the match and has the authority to override an "RO-assisted" MSV penalty for a reshoot. - Range Master is in charge of and oversees all stages and ensures qualified officials are in place on all stages.
+He or she reviews all stages and ensures they are designed and constructed to operate in a safe manner for both competitors and officials. - Match RO acts as an intermediator between Posse Marshals and the Range Master in resolving issues regarding the application of rules/penalties. - Posse Marshal/Deputy Posse Marshal is in charge of a posse and is required to ensure all posse positions are manned to safely and efficiently run the posse through each course of fire, ensuring all rules and regulations are followed.

-- Scorekeeper records the times and penalties appropriately for each contestant on the provided score sheets for each stage. - Loading Table Officer is responsible for visually checking to ensure all firearms are loaded with only the correct number of rounds, verify no round is ever under the firing pin of any firearm, and all loaded firearms' hammers are fully down on an empty chamber. - Unloading Table Officer is responsible for visually checking to ensure all firearms are unloaded (clear) at the completion of the shooting stage.
+- Chief Range Officer/Timer Operator (CRO/TO) is the Chief Range Officer (CRO) for the stage and is in charge of the firing line as long as he/she is running the timer and has the primary objective to safely assist the shooter through the course of fire. - Spotters/Counters have the responsibility to count shots and misses and to verify targets were engaged in the correct order for the required number of shots.
+A minimum of three spotters are required majority 2/3 breaks any ties in regards to misses. - Scorekeeper records the times and penalties appropriately for each contestant on the provided score sheets for each stage. - Loading Table Officer is responsible for visually checking to ensure all firearms are loaded with only the correct number of rounds, verify no round is ever under the firing pin of any firearm, and all loaded firearms' hammers are fully down on an empty chamber. - Unloading Table Officer is responsible for visually checking to ensure all firearms are unloaded (clear) at the completion of the shooting stage.